 The Wired article states that “no tool in existence protects your anonymity on the Web better than the software Tor, which encrypts Internet traffic and bounces it through random computers around the world.
 But for guarding anything other than Web browsing, Tor has required a mixture of finicky technical setup and software tweaks.
 Now routing all your traffic through Tor may be as simple as putting a portable hardware condom on your ethernet cable.”
 At that time he described similar efforts to develop devices of that nature with varying degrees of success, all priced similarly to that of the Tiny Hardware Firewall’s price of around $40 for the base unit without the VPN service.

 Now, 2 years later with the addition of the TOR network as a feature bundled along with a fast, reasonably priced VPN, the Tiny Hardware Firewall appeared to me to be the one standout amongst tech-minded individuals, which is why I chose it.
 There might be easier solutions…but I wanted the best and I was willing to put in the time learning to have it.

 Where to buy the Tiny Hardware Firewall

 I purchased mine from the developer’s website.
 I got the most expensive version which allows 4 users both wired and wireless…and mine has an antenna.
-Mine was about $220 including shipping I think.
+We discovered setting it up that the antenna really does make a difference too.
+Mine was about $132 including shipping.
+That price also includes a one years subscription to their VPN service.
 There are smaller, less expensive models too…there are four in total.
 Ours arrived in about 3 days via UPS and we had to sign for the delivery.

 This great article written by the FTC adds some more information you should know about for keeping safe.